You Want To Be A Superhero?

 Grinning at colleagues’ demeaning jokes

-My former friends claim I’m now an alien
+My friends claim I’m now an alien

 More right than they know